Real-Serious-Games/RSG-Portal/README.md

 # RSG Portal

 App for automatically updating Android apps outside of the Play store.
 RSG Portal allows you to distribute and install .apk packages on Android phones and tablets, as well as download and manage data files separate to the main app.
-The RSG Portal will also verify all downloads and can handle courrupted installations or broken downloads.
+The RSG Portal will also verify all downloads and can handle corrupted installations or broken downloads.

 This is used by Real Serious Games for distribution of our B2B Android apps that cannot be released on the Google Play Store but still require ongoing support and updates.
 The RSG Portal also updates itself, so it's possible to push out new functionality to devices remotely.
 Since the RSG Portal allows you to host your own server, it also supports auto-updating apps on devices that aren't usually connected to the Internet but do have a local network connection.